An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Experiments

-Our objective 1), to transfer knowledge from our first task to learn a new language representation or audio and decrease the amount of time required to train a new task is achieved using our cwav2vec2.0 model, Fig.~\ref{fig:cwav2vec_params_times}.
+Our objective 1), to transfer knowledge from our first task to learn a new language representation or audio and decrease the amount of time required to train a new task is achieved using our cwav2vec 2.0 model, Fig.~\ref{fig:cwav2vec_params_times}.
 The reason for this is due to parameters which are frozen.
-Please see Section~\ref{sec:implementation} for implementation details and for parameter values.
 The objective 2) is also achieved as LAs preserve the previous task parameters thus preventing forgetting.
-Additionally we demonstrate qualitatively that the task aware design of cwav2vec2 ensures that we are learning a language specific embedding which doesn't overlap with the previous task's language embedding, thus helping to alleviate forgetting, see Section~\ref{sec:tnse}. \looseness=-1